babel/website/_posts/2017-01-23-upgrade-guide.md

   let cubed = 2 ** 3;
   ```

-Babel recently created `babel-preset-env` which based on your environment use the right presets.
-If you have issue with this changes we suggest you using the env preset.
+We suggest that you use recently created `babel-preset-env` which uses the right plugins based on your environment instead of any yearly preset.

-See [/docs/plugins/preset-env/](/docs/plugins/preset-env/) for more informations.
+See [/docs/plugins/preset-env/](/docs/plugins/preset-env/) for more information.

-## Babel-plugin-syntax-class-constructor-call
+## babel-plugin-syntax-class-constructor-call

 > babel-plugin-syntax-class-constructor-call has been removed